BrickspaceLab/paper-toolkit/README.md

 # Making changes

 ### Development previews
-Use `npm run watch` to setup a development preview that refreshes your CSS and JavaScript as you make changes.
+Use `npm run dev` to setup a development preview that refreshes your CSS and JavaScript as you make changes.
 This is the best way to implement more in-depth changes on Paper.
 You should also consider implementing the [GitHub integration](https://shopify.dev/docs/themes/tools/github) into your workflow.

 ### Naming coventions
 Paper uses a naming convention to help keep things organized.
 We use the following prefixes to help identify the files in our `/snippet` folder.